MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/payment-insights-overview.md

 ## How to get Customer payment insights

-Send email to [Customer payment insights (Preview)](mailto:fiap@microsoft.com) if you are interested in trying the Customer payment insights.
+Send email to [Customer payment insights](mailto:fiap@microsoft.com) if you are interested in trying the Customer payment insights.

 ## Privacy Notice